DEAL-US/AYNEXT/README.md

 The DataGen tool takes as input a knowledge graph a file with a triple with file, with tabs as separators ("<source>  <relation>  <target>" for each line).
 The following parameters, found at the beginning of the DataGen.py file, can be used for easy configuration of dataset generation parameters and strategies:

-INPUT_FILE -- The path of the input file to read the original knowledge graph from OUTPUT_FOLDER -- The path of the folder where the output will be stored.
+INPUT_FILE -- The path of the input file to read the original knowledge graph from INPUT_FORMAT -- The format of the input file.
+Should be "rdf" or "simple-triples" OUTPUT_FOLDER -- The path of the folder where the output will be stored.
 If the folder does not exist, it will be created GRAPH_FRACTION -- The overall fraction to take from the graph.
 The fraction is not the exact fraction, but the probability of keeping each edge.
 GENERATE_NEGATIVES_TRAINING -- Whether or not negatives should be generated for the training set.
 If False, they are only generated for the testing set